tlhackque/BlockCountries/README.md

 #Installation:

-You may want to run bcinstall (see its README) to check for Perl and its dependencies.
+You may want to run `bcinstall` (see its README) to check for Perl and its dependencies.

-Copy BlockCountries to /etc/init.d (or your distributions startup method) run chkconfig to include it in the autostart.
+Copy BlockCountries to `/etc/init.d` (or your distributions startup directory) run `chkconfig`, `systemctl enable`, `update-rc.d` (or equivalent) to include it in the automatic system startup.

-If Perl is not installed in /usr/bin, change the first line from
+If Perl is not installed in `/usr/bin`, create a softlink to it there (recommended), or change the first line from
 ````
 #!/usr/bin/perl